Emi-H106/holbertonschool-hbnb/part2/hbnb/README.md

 Defines API routes for Amenity resources.<br>
 <br>
 ## :file_folder: app/models/
-This directory contains the core business logic classes (domain models) for the application.
-These classes define the attributes, relationships, and validation logic for the key entities of the HBnB system.<br>
+This directory contains the core business logic classes (domain models) for the application. <br>These classes define the attributes, relationships, and validation logic for the key entities of the HBnB system.<br>
  **:small_orange_diamond:app/models/\_\_init\_\_.py<br>**
  Initializes the models package.<br>
   **:small_orange_diamond:app/models/user.py<br>**